Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 For complex numbers, `std` takes the absolute value before squaring, so that the result is always real and non-negative.

 For float arrays the std is calculated with equal precision to the input.
-Hence, the result can be inaccurate in particular for float32.
+Hence, the result can be inaccurate.
+In particular for float32.
 To improve this, use the `dtype` parameter and specify a higher-accuracy accumulator.

 ## Examples